One-connectivity and finiteness of Hamiltonian $S^1$-manifolds with minimal fixed sets: Finiteness up to -equivariant diffeomorphism --- Proof of Theorem

 \

-Now we extend the argument to the case of non-semifree actions.
+In this section, we prove Proposition~\ref{pseudoisotopy finiteness} for the case when $\dim(M)=2n > 6$ and the action is not semifree.
+Since $n$ is odd in this case, we have $\dim(M)=2n \geq 10$.
 For the case of semifree actions, we worked with maps between the quotients of the group actions, and we used the $s$-cobordism theorem in the proof of Proposition~\ref{D0}.
-For the case of non-semifree actions, the quotients are not canonically smooth manifolds, so that it is more convenient not to work with the quotients throughout and to consider equivariant maps instead.
+For the case of non-semifree actions, the quotients are not canonically smooth manifolds, so it is more convenient not to work with the quotients but to consider equivariant maps instead.
 However the $s$-cobordism theorem does not generalize to the category of all equivariant maps, but only to the smaller category of isovariant maps, which we describe below.
-The appropriate generalization of the surgery theory argument to the case of several strata in Proposition~\ref{ds1} below uses the Browder--Quinn isovariant surgery exact sequence \cite{BQ}. \\
+The appropriate generalization of the surgery theory argument to the case of several strata in Proposition~\ref{ds1} below uses the Browder--Quinn isovariant surgery exact sequence.
+The original source for the isovariant surgery theory is the article by Browder and Quinn \cite{BQ}; Weinberger \cite{We} gives an outline of the proofs of the statements; some aspects are dicussed in great detail by Dovermann and Schultz \cite{DS}.

-Recall that a smooth group action gives a decomposition of a manifold into a disjoint union of orbit types.
-In our case of non-semifree actions, by Theorem~\ref{LT}, the sphere bundle $\S$ has two strata: the bottom stratum $\S_0$ consists of all points with stabilizer group $\Z_2$, and the top stratum $\S\setminus \S_0$ consists of all points with trivial stabilizer group; moreover, the codimension of $\S_0$ in $\S$ is 2.
-The quotients $\P =\S/S^1$ and $\P_0 =\S_0/S^1$ are (topological) projective bundles over a homotopy complex projective space $X$ of dimension $2i$, and $\P\setminus \P_0$ is a bundle over the homotopy complex projective space $X$ with contractible fiber, so it is homotopy equivalent to $X$.

 An equivariant map is {\em isovariant} if it preserves stabilizer groups of points; it is {\em transverse linear isovariant} if it is isovariant and is transverse to the lower strata.
 Every equivariant diffeomorphism is transverse linear isovariant.
 (In the one stratum case, all equivariant maps are transverse linear isovariant.)